 Maggie Bearmon Pistner (Aunt Raini) returns to MJTC after previously appearing in The Tale of the Allergist's Wife, Jericho and The History of Invulnerability.
 Other theater credits include Jungle Theater, Park Square Theatre, Artistry, Red Eye Theater and Walking Shadow Theatre Company.
-In 2013, she debuted her one-woman, sold-out Fringe show They Called Her Captain.
-It was remounted at the Sabes Jewish Community Center in March 2016.
-Maggie is a voice-over and commercial talent.
+In 2013, she debuted her one-woman, They Called Her Captain, to sold-out Fringe audiences.
+The show honored her mother Jeanne Bearmon’s service in WWII and was remounted shortly before Jeanne’s death at the Sabes Jewish Community Center in March 2016.
+Maggie is also a voice-over and commercial talent.

-Michael Torsch (Joel) returns to MJTC after appearing in The Twenty-Seventh Man, Jericho and New Jerusalem.
-He is a co-founder of Sheep Theater, which so far in 2016 has produced George at Bedlam Lowertown and The Most Dangerous Game at the MN Fringe Festival.
-He has also worked with Cromulent Shakespeare Company and Workhouse Collective, and directed the Hennepin County Library's 2016 Northern Spark submission, Night Library.
+Michael Torsch (Joel) returns to MJTC after appearing in Bad Jews, The Twenty-Seventh Man, Jericho and New Jerusalem.
+He is a co-founder of Sheep Theater, which has produced Tamburlaine and George at Bedlam Lowertown, and The Most Dangerous Game at the 2016 MN Fringe Festival.
+He has also worked with Cromulent Shakespeare Company and Workhouse Collective, and is directing the Hennepin County Library's 2017 Northern Spark submission, Night Library.

 Kurt Schweickhardt (Director) has a long history with Minnesota Jewish Theatre Company.
-Previous directing projects for MJTC include The Twenty-Seventh Man, New Jerusalem, A Strange and Separate People, The 75th (inaugural season), The Value of Names (which starred MJTC’s Producing Artistic Director, Barbara Brooks), and Old Wicked Songs.
+Previous directing projects for MJTC include The Twenty-Seventh Man, New Jerusalem, A Strange and Separate People, The 75th (inaugural season), The Value of Names, and Old Wicked Songs.
 Kurt has also performed with MJTC in The Shadow of the Valley.
 He teaches at Normandale Community College, and is a freelance actor and director.

-Michael Hoover (Scenic Design) returns to MJTC for the 2016-2017 season, having designed the 2015-2016 season, Jericho, and Stars of David.
+Michael Hoover (Scenic Design) returns to MJTC to design the 2016-2017 season, having designed several previous productions.
 Michael designs sets locally, including Juno and the Paycock (co-designer) and Choir Boy at Guthrie Theater.
 Other stage design credits include Park Square Theatre, History Theatre, Theater Latté Da, and Torch Theater.
 In addition to his freelance career as a scenic designer, Michael is on staff as the Lead Scenic Artist at Guthrie Theater.

-Robert J. Smith (Properties Design) has designed props for several MJTC productions.
-He's designed props for 21 shows at Theatre in the Round, most recently for Fahrenheit 451, Black Coffee and Treasure Island, and stage-managed 3 shows.
+Robert J. Smith (Properties Design) has designed for several MJTC productions, most recently Bad Jews.
+He has designed props for 22 shows at Theatre in the Round (most recently for Fahrenheit 451, Black Coffee and Treasure Island) and stage-managed 3 shows.
 Other local credits include Gray Space, Starting Gate, Tedious Brief Productions and Walking Shadow Theatre Company.
 In Salt Lake City, he was resident stage manager for the Children's Theater at Promised Valley Playhouse.